cytechmobile/reminderbot/README.md

 	d) By default it uses GMT

 3) Show my reminders and timezone
-a) For eac  h user shows reminders that will notify him.
+a) For each user shows reminders that will notify him.
         `@bot list`
           Example:
          `1) ID:23 what:' Something to do ' When: 23/01/2019 18:20 Europe/Athens`